 I stood up and dusted off my khakis.
-Amber’s eyes followed me as I slowly walked towards the small rectangular window and watched the other cons weeding the gardens outside.
+Amber’s eyes followed me as I walked leisurely towards the small rectangular window and eyed the other cons weeding the gardens outside.
 My hands absent-mindedly slipped into my pockets, and I cleared my throat.

 “So… Tell me, Amber,” I began slowly.
 “Why you were sentenced to live the rest of your life in this prison?
 Not only that, but in solitary confinement?”

-She made some sort of noise, and I realized later that it was a snort.
-Her dark hair tumbled in waves down her shoulders—a sharp contrast to the bright orange jumpsuit she was wearing.
+She made some sort of noise that I later realized was a snort.
+Her dark hair tumbled in waves down her shoulders—dark in contrast to the bright orange jumpsuit she wore.

 “Why don’t we cut to the chase, doc.
 I’m here because I’m deadly to society,” she said as-a-matter-of-factly.
 I lifted my eyebrows.